zhezhouzz/underapproximation_type/README.md

 Currently, the `OCAML_TYPE` supported by **Poirot** is fixed, which is defined in the file `data/predefined/data_type_decls.ml`.

-The definition of the coverage type is consistent with Figure 3 (line `359`), which consists of both the "overapproximated-style" refinement type and the "underapproximated-style" refinement type.
+The definition of the coverage type is consistent with Figure 3, which consists of both the "overapproximated-style" refinement type and the "underapproximated-style" refinement type.
 Precisely,
 + the overapproximate refinement type `{v:b | φ}` in the paper is defined as `OVER_APPR_BASE_RTY`.
 + the underapproximate refinement type `[v:b | φ]` in the paper is defined as `UNDER_APPR_BASE_RTY`.
 + the function type is defined as a let expression.
 We use the let binding to represent the argument type and use the body of the let expression to represent the return type.
 For example, `let x = t_x in t` represents the type `x:t_x→t`.
-Here we syntactically disallow the overapproximate base refinement type to be the return type of a function following the constraints in the paper (line `422` to `426`).
+Here we syntactically disallow the overapproximate base refinement type to be the return type of a function following the constraints in the paper.

 ### Proof Readme